 - long-term users of immunosuppressant drugs

 - chronic obstructive pulmonary disease (COPD)

 The most common symptoms of bacterial pneumonia are:

 - chest pain that worsens when coughing or

 - sudden onset of chills

-- fever of 102 degrees or above (lower than 102 in older persons)
+- fever of 102°F or above (fever lower than 102°F in older persons)

 - muscle pain